All Episodes

 They think America is the enemy.

-Listen to Madeline Albrecht, listen to Bill Clinton running around the world, apologizing to every country that wants to listen to him about our supposed imperialistic transgressions.
+Listen to Bill Clinton running around the world, apologizing to every country that wants to listen to him about our supposed imperialistic transgressions.

 This whole concept of American exceptionalism is gone from the Democratic Party and from the left.

-Now, this is not to say that Republicans were incapable of using their election win to score a political success, back to'46 here, that went against the dominant paradigm.
+Now, this is not to say that Republicans were incapable of using their election whim to score a political success, back to 46 here, that went against a dominant paradigm.

-Ohio Senator Robert Taft co-authored what became landmark labor relations legislation, a Taft-Hartley Act, when Truman vetoed the bill designed to rein in his union allies.
+Ohio Senator Robert Taft co-authored what became landmark labor relations legislation, a Taft-Hartley Act.

 Truman, his approval ratings having dropped a stunning 50 points to 32%, not only never retreated from the paradigm, he kept turning up the heat on those who fought it.